Does the world seem nuts to you?

-The buckets collected just enough, (and no more) so as to be changed out before insects could find their way into the buckets, and i was so impressed by this feature.
-Not smelly, no insects.
+The buckets collected just enough, (and no more) so as to be changed out before insects could find their way into the buckets, and I was so impressed by this.
+The toilets were not smelly, and were not troubled by insects..

 Any of the users of these toilets could, at their discretion and comfort, simply put on the lid, lift out the bucket and swap in an empty one.
 I did this without any instruction - just saw a pretty full bucket and took that initiative.
-That's normal for me, it could become more normal for others, so thanks for your interest in this user guide.
+The simplicity of this method, its low tech approach almost discredits it amongst a very complex world as we find it right now.
+But it works.
+These toilets capture nutrients and recycle them into usable soil!

 Later on, this same story, Billa was nearby, also trialing some ingenious plant pot refinements at her home humanure project, and the whole retreat crew went round there to contribute meaningfully if we could.
 Her 20L bucket also used lots of beautiful sawdust (carbon) and the plant pot sitting over the bucket drained urine down to a gap below that black plant pot.
 Here was another amazing example of backyard revolution, increasing the fertility of the land on which these people sat, and the gardens were verdant, abundant, beautiful yet grown entirely on sand!